-The intersection currently experiences congestion and delays during periods of high traffic volumes, such as weekday morning and afternoons.
-Traffic backs up during these peak periods, forming queues of vehicles waiting to cross the intersection.
-The intersection also has a history of vehicular crashes occurring.
-These crashes can potentially be reduced through proper intersection improvements.
+Prior to the roundabout, the intersection experienced congestion and delays during periods of high traffic volumes, such as weekday morning and afternoons.
+Traffic backed up during these peak periods, forming queues of vehicles waiting to cross the intersection.
+The intersection also had a history of vehicular crashes occurring.

-In order to fund this project, Dorchester County successfully obtained $1.25 million from the South Carolina State Infrastructure Bank (SCTIB) Local Agency Fund and $750,000 from the Highway Safety Improvement Program (HSIP) funds and $850,000 in Dorchester County Capital Funds.
+In order to fund this project, Dorchester County successfully obtained $1.25 million from the South Carolina State Infrastructure Bank (SCTIB) Local Agency Fund, $750,000 from the Highway Safety Improvement Program (HSIP) funds and $850,000 in Dorchester County Capital Funds.

 Local Public Agency funds are federal or state transportation funds programmed through SCDOT and made available to qualified agencies for specified projects.
 HSIP funds are Federal Highway Administration (FHWA) project-specific funds administered through SCDOT’s Safety Office.